This Crazy Fan Will Keep Your House Cool All Summer Long

 Install a Whole House Fan

 Whole house fans can work as a pre-chiller before you throw on that AC or as your primary source of cooling.
 A pre-chiller may seem silly at first, but if you really think about it it’s actually kind of genius.
 A cooler house means your AC doesn’t work as hard.
 That saves energy and money in the long run.
 Win, win.
-Plus, watch your utility bills drop with these smart (and easy!) energy saving projects you can DIY.

 How Whole House Fans Work